softsuiteng/wjbmr/content/articles/relationship-between-sars-cov-2-antibody-positivity-and-sociodemographic-characteristics-of-health-care-workers-in-the-university-of-uyo-teaching-hospital/index.md

 ---
-title: "Relationship Between Sars Cov 2 Antibody Positivity and Sociodemographic Characteristics of Health Care Workers in the University of Uyo Teaching Hospital"
+title: "Relationship Between SARS-CoV-2 Antibody Positivity and Sociodemographic Characteristics of Health Care Workers in the University of Uyo Teaching Hospital"
 date: 2021-04-15T10:00:00+01:00
 draft: false